jazminhicks/Analysis-and-Calculations-with-Python/README.md

 ## PyBank

-* A Python script for analyzing the financial records of a compan dataset is composed of two columns: `Date` and `Profit/Losses`. task is to create a Python script that analyzes the records to calculate each of the following:
+* A Python script for analyzing the financial records of a compan dataset is composed of two columns: `Date` and `Profit/Losses`.
+The task is to create a Python script that analyzes the records to calculate each of the following:

  total number of months included in the dataset